 FeiYu Tech FY MiNi3D Pro review.
 Best 3-axis gimbal?

-This product was offered by Towns from Banggood for a fair review, thanks again for their professional attitude.
-On our preliminary discussions regarding the possibility to review a 3-axis gimbal, we talked about the previous non “Pro” version of the MiNi3D gimbal.
+Towns from Banggood offered this product for a fair review; thanks again for their professional attitude.
+In our preliminary discussions regarding the possibility of reviewing a 3-axis gimbal, we talked about the previous non-Pro” version of the MiNi3D gimbal.
 There are only a few minor differences between these two models.
 The most visible differences are the smaller base mount and larger panning motor.

 - Metal strap for camera installation;

-- Mounting base and 8 pieces of damping balls (6+2 extra);
+- Mounting base and eight pieces of damping balls (6+2 extra);

 - Micro USB cable and USB adapter for firmware upgrade;